 Knowing that the team needed objective data for a go / no-go decision, as well as to inform the overall product design should they move forward, we designed a research study to: 1) validate the overall idea; 2) measure the relative benefits of different potential features; and 3) determine the ideal configuration of features that would result in the highest consumer interest.

-Resident Segmentation Knowing that any region is made up of diverse residents, we ensured that we captured data from individuals in different home settings and home types.
-This provided a more granular view of product interest and the extent to which the product did or did not resonate with different resident segments.
+Knowing that any region is made up of diverse residents, we ensured that we captured data from individuals in different home settings and home types.
+This provided a more granular view of product interest and the extent to which the product did or did not resonate with different resident groups.